Rules of chess: Illegal move

 A player may correct an illegal move if the player has not pressed the clock.
-If a player has pressed the clock, the illegal move may be stated by the arbiter intervening or by the opponent claiming the illegal move.
-In standard chess, the illegal move must be claimed before the end of the game.
-In the most used form of rapid chess and blitz chess, if the arbiter does not intervene and the opponent moves, the illegal move is accepted and without penalty.
+In standard chess, if a move is found during the game, the position immediately before the irregularity is reinstated.
+In the most used form of rapid chess and blitz chess if the move is found before the opponent moves, the position immediately before the irregularity is also reinstated.

 According to the FIDE Laws of Chess, the first stated completed illegal move results in a time penalty.
-The time penalty consists of giving the opponent two minutes extra time in standard and rapid chess, one minute extra time in blitz.
+The time penalty consists of giving the opponent two minutes extra time in standard chess, or one minute extra time in rapid or blitz.
 The second stated completed illegal move by the same player results in the loss of the game, unless the position is such that it is impossible for the opponent to win by any series of legal moves (e.g. if the opponent has a bare king) in which case the game is drawn.
 A move is completed when it has been made and the player has pressed the clock.

 Under USCF rules, if a player completes an illegal move in blitz chess, the player's opponent may claim a win before making a move (if the opponent has enough material to win).
 One way to claim this win is to take a King left in check by the opponent.
 Once the illegal move has been answered, the move stands.